 No matter how big or small a startup is, a committed workforce is key.
 In the case of early-stage startups, employees bring in years of expertise, take a risk by joining the company at a stage where it has not found product-market fit, and help it meet its near-term goals and long term vision.
-Growth-stage companies can still perhaps match standard market remuneration, but early-stage companies cannot and thus they offer ‘deferred profit-sharing’ instead of ESOPs.
-These equity shares are either awarded at the time of joining or during the course of employment (depending on how crucial the employee is to the growth of the organisation).
-Through ESOPs, founders align employees closer to the organisational vision and instil a sense of ownership and trust across the ranks.
+Growth-stage companies can still perhaps match standard market remuneration, but early-stage companies cannot, and thus they offer ‘deferred profit-sharing’ instead of ESOPs.
+These equity shares are either awarded at the time of joining or during the course of employment (depending on how crucial the employee is to the growth of the organization).
+Through ESOPs, founders align employees closer to the organizational vision and instill a sense of ownership and trust across the ranks.
 But rolling out ESOPs is not that simple.
 It requires founders to dilute a certain percentage of their ownership to allocate to the ESOP pool (at an early stage).
 It is from this pool that ESOPs are awarded to employees.
 So, unless you have an ESOP pool, you can’t award ESOPs to initial employees.
 As a founder, if you exhaust the ESOP pool and still have unmet hiring needs, you can further dilute your ownership to replenish the ESOP pool or call on your investors to do so.

 Size of the ESOP Pool